DepriFromEarth/hdd-survival-guide/README.md

 If you want speed, disable it.
 To deactivate specific swap space:

     swapoff /dev/sdxy
+or

+    swapoff /dev/sdxy -a

+switch to deactivate all swap space.

+Since swap is managed by systemd, it will be activated again on the next system startup.
+To disable the automatic activation of detected swap space permanently, run ``systemctl --type swap`` to find the responsible .swap unit and mask it.

 Disabling, "can sometimes lead to a degradation, since it decreases the memory available for virtual file system (VFS) caches, causing more frequent and costly disk usage. - https://wiki.archlinux.org/title/Swap